loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 ## Example 2: renaming a field safely

-Renaming a field is just “remove old field + add new field,” so the same pattern applies.
+Renaming a field is just "remove old field + add new field,” so the same pattern applies.

 ### Phase 1: add new field + dual-write + data migration